ZhengPeiRu21/mod-individual-progression/README.md

 This module is meant to simulate "progress through expansions and expansion tiers" for individual players.
 Players must complete each tier in order to access content for the next tier.

-Each tier is designed to simulate experience of being within that tier and expansion, within reasonable of the WotLK client.
+Each tier is designed to simulate the experience of being within that tier and expansion, within the limitations of the WotLK client.
 This means Vanilla content is like Vanilla WoW, and so on.

 The goal of the module is to focus on journey of the player.
 All catch-up mechanisms have been removed.
-There is no goal of defeat end-game or find "fresh" server, because each new character is a fresh server.
+There is no goal to rush to end-game or find a "fresh" server, because each new character is a fresh experience.

 Note that this module either requires many players working together on a server for each tier, or adjustments for smaller raid size to allow individual groups to progress.
-Please see companion modules auto-balance and Small Server Tweaks for some adjustments that improve this process on a less popular server.
+Please see the auto-balance module and some of the built-in config options for some adjustments that improve this process on a less popular server.

-For content that is added in later expansion that is provided for use in lower-level content and is not "catch-up" content, I have decided to remain.
-This includes Draenei and Blood Elf starting zone, Inscription and Jewelcrafting skills, new quests and hubs added to Vanilla world in TBC, and so on.
-I feel this content does not negative impact the player journey like "catch-up" content.
+Lower-level content added in later expansions that is not "catch-up" content is not removed.
+This includes Draenei and Blood Elf starting zones, Inscription and Jewelcrafting skills, new quests and hubs added to the Vanilla world in TBC, and so on.
+I feel this content does not negatively impact the player journey like "catch-up" content.

 ## Some Included Features
 * Power level adjustment and health in Vanilla and TBC content to simulate Vanilla world difficulty